Interested in Barndominiums?

 Barndominium with Lean To Roof Extension

-This barndominium has a lean to on the right side where the living area is and the shop area in the barn section to the left.
-When looking at the cost of your building often a lean-to will provide more covered area for less than the price per sq ft for the main building.
-You can use this lean to for living space, shop space or outdoor covered space such as a porch or parking area.
+This barndominium features a lean-to on the right side, housing the living area, and a shop area in the barn section to the left.
+When considering the cost of your building, a lean-to often provides more covered area for less than the price per square foot for the main building.
+You can use this lean-to as a living space, a shop space, or an outdoor covered space, such as a porch or parking space.

 Texas Barndominium with 10 foot ceilings